Charmed Spark K8s

 AWS S3

-In order to use AWS S3, you need to have an AWS user that has permission to use S3 resource for reading and writing.
+To use AWS S3, you need to have an AWS user that has permission to use S3 resource for reading and writing.
 You can create a new user or use an existing one, as long as you grant permission to S3, either centrally using the IAM console or from the S3 service itself.

 If the service account has the AmazonS3FullAccess